Calls For Calm After Reported Israeli Strike On Iran - UrduPoint

 "Contrary to the rumours and claims" made in foreign media, "there are no reports of an attack from abroad", Tasnim said.

-Three Iranian officials told The New York Times that small drones carried out the "attack", possibly launched from inside Iran, and that its radar systems had not detected unidentified aircraft entering Iranian airspace.
+Three Iranian officials told The New York Times that small drones carried out the "attack", possibly launched from inside Iran, and that radar had not detected unidentified aircraft entering Iranian airspace.

 Fars news agency reported "three explosions" close to Qahjavarestan, near Isfahan airport and the 8th Shekari army airbase.